simmessa/ambroues/README.md

   ]
 }
 ```
+- "knx_clean_bus":  Yes | No

+If this is turned on (value=Yes) it will send knx datagrams to shut of
+all zones on sigint, for safety reasons.

-Every setting should be pretty self explanatory.
+Every other setting should be pretty self explanatory.

 ## Launching Ambroues